Undergraduate Statistics Major

 I have questions about internship and jobs and need help.
 Where do I go?

-• Check out our What Can You do with a Statistics Major handout with information from SuccessWorks on employers of our alumni, job titles, locations and more
+• Check out our What you can do with your STATISTICS major (2024) with information from SuccessWorks on employers of our alumni, job titles, locations and more

 • View and utilize resources from our Student Career Resources page